MicrosoftDocs/connected-spaces/articles/camera-placement-checklist.md

 Dynamics 365 Connected Store requires Loss Prevention (LP) cameras installed within your space to process customer actions as they move and interact within your store.

-When determining where to place your cameras, we recommend working through this checklist:
+When determining where to place your cameras, we recommend using this checklist:

 1. [Understand the scenarios](camera-placement-general.md) and your customer insight goals.